 Epstein credits: In the event that one spouse pays down a community debt, such as a car loan or credit card following the divorce, they may be entitled to this credit for reimbursement purposes.

-Because both of these types of credits can accumulate following your separation, but before your divorce is final, it’s vital that you maintain documentation of your expenditures.
-Our San Diego divorce attorneys at Fair Cadora, APC, can argue that such credits should be factored into your final settlement.
+Because these types of credits can accumulate following your separation, but before your judgment is final, it’s vital that you maintain documentation of your expenditures.
+Our attorneys at Fair Cadora can argue that such credits should be factored into your final settlement.

 Thorough Guidance through Your Divorce

 Many people become so distracted by the various steps necessary in a divorce and do not pay close enough attention to calculating their potential credits and reimbursements.
-Our detail-oriented San Diego family lawyers are adept at providing our clients with numerous credits that they didn’t realize was owed to them.
+Our detail-oriented lawyers are adept at providing our clients with numerous credits that they didn’t realize were owed to them.
 These credits can be a major factor in determining your financial standing following your divorce and should not be ignored.